jakobhviid/BigDataCourseExercises/lectures/03/exercises.md

 For the remaining steps of this exercise is to copy and paste commands into the terminal and for those of you who need further descriptions continue to read here: [strimzi.io/quickstarts](https://strimzi.io/quickstarts/).

-**NB:** Make sure you have the Kubernetes cluster running locally and start reading from the section "Deploy Strimzi using installation files" in the above-mentioned [link](https://strimzi.io/quickstarts/).

 #### Essential files